-- A description of how the Local Board will coordinate rapid response activities Please see page 21-22.
+- A description of how the Local Board will coordinate rapid response activities Please see page 21.
 The Business Services Team coordinate with both EDD and the Greater Bay Area Rapid Response roundtable. - A description and assessment of the type and availability of youth workforce activities in the Local Area including activities for youth who are individuals with disabilities.
 Include successful evidence-based models of such activities.

-Please see pages 14-19 for a description of youth workforce activities, the Youth Service Access Point and the Disability Access Point.

-How the Local Board will coordinate relevant secondary and post-secondary education programs and activities with education and workforce investment activities to coordinate strategies, enhance services, and avoid duplication of services.
+Please see pages 14-19 for a description of youth workforce activities, the Youth Service Access Point and the Disability Access Point. - How the Local Board will coordinate relevant secondary and post-secondary education programs and activities with education and workforce investment activities to coordinate strategies, enhance services, and avoid duplication of services.
 OEWD sees education as a critical component of the workforce development system.
-In particular, City College of San Francisco or CCSF (the local community college and provider of adult education) is a core WIOA partner and a primary referral point for education and training.
+In particular, City College of San Francisco or CCSF (the local community college and provider particular, City College of San Francisco or CCSF (the local community college and provider of adult education) is a core WIOA partner and a primary referral point for education and training.